bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 #### Install Tendermint

-Install a [recent version of Tendermint][tendermint:releases].
-BigchainDB Server requires version 0.22.8 or newer.
+The version of BigchainDB Server described in these docs only works well with Tendermint 0.22.8 (not a higher version number).
+Install that:

 ```
 sudo apt install -y unzip